Children's Village Staff

 A career nonprofit professional, Vanessa Moos, MPA has spent over 14 years serving her community.
-She graduated from John Carroll University with in 2008 with a bachelor's degree in Communications and in 2015 earned a master's degree in Public Administration with a specialty of public and non-profit management.
+She graduated from John Carroll University with a bachelor's degree in Communications and earned a master's degree from California State University in Public Administration with a specialty of Public and Non-Profit Management.

 Vanessa is a small business owner, wife to Coeur d'Alene native Eric, and mother of two toddler boys.
 She enjoys gardening, rowing, and spending time with her family camping in the woods of North Idaho.

 An activist for children from hard places, Rosa Mettler has spent the last 12 years in mental health and closing gaps in the foster care systems.
 She graduated from Lewis Clark College Coeur d’Alene in 2006 with a bachelor’s degree in Social Work and in 2007 earned a master’s degree in Social Work from Boise State University.

 For 8 years, Rosa served as a residential therapist, program coordinator, and clinical coordinator at Innercept before she took a position at Children’s Village as an Agency Director in 2014.
 She later promoted to her current position as Chief Program Officer.